rnietoe/Training/docs/AWS/04-Compute.md

 * **Clustered**: Group homogenous EC2 instances within a single AZ for network performance
 * **Spread**: Individial EC2 instances are placed on distinct rack within one region for hardware errors
+	* you can only have a maximum of 7 running instances per AZ
-* **Partitiononed**: Multiple EC2 instances in the same rack
+* **Partitioned**: Multiple EC2 instances in the same rack

+The name of your placement group must be unique within your AWS Account

+There is no charge for creating a placement group

 ### Pricing models:

 * **On Demand**: low cost, paying by hour or second.
 You have full control over its lifecycle—you decide when to launch, stop, hibernate, start, reboot, or terminate it.
 Sample: when **task run uninterrupted** from start to finish
 * **Reserved**: the most economical option for **long-term workloads** with predictable usage patterns.
 Contract terms are 1 to 3 years.
 It includes different discounts
-	* **Standard** Reserved instances (75% off on demand instances)
+	* **Standard** Reserved instances (75% off on demand instances).
+Cannot be moved between regions.
+You can choose if a Reserved Instance applies to either a specific AZ, or an Entire Region, but you cannot change the region.
 	* **Convertible** Reserved instances (54%)
 	* **Schedule** Reserved instances, based on times
 * **Spot**: taket advantage of unused EC2 capacity.
 It can accept interruptions.
 Used for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, HPC (high-performance computing), and other test & development workloads.
 Extra charge when you terminate the instance
     * Spot Instances are available at up to a 90% discount compared to On-Demand prices.
+	* It is possible that your Spot Instance is terminated before the warning can be made available.
+	* In rare situations, **Spot blocks** may be interrupted due to Amazon EC2 capacity needs.
+In these cases, AWS provides a two-minute warning before the instance is terminated, and customers are not charged for the terminated instances even if they have used them.
 * **Dedicated**: physical EC2 server.
 It reduces cost using your SW licenses.
 Also when multitenant not supported by law
+	* Dedicated Hosting modes are Dedicated & Host

     ![EC2-instances-types](img/EC2-instances-types.png)

-    !!!danger "Standard Reserved Instances cannot be moved between regions.
-You can choose if a Reserved Instance applies to either a specific AZ, or an Entire Region, but you cannot change the region"
+**Capacity Rebalancing** helps you maintain workload availability by proactively augmenting your fleet with a new Spot Instance before a running Spot Instance receives the two-minute Spot Instance interruption notice.
+When Capacity Rebalancing is enabled, Auto Scaling or Spot Fleet attempts to proactively replace Spot Instances that have received a rebalance recommendation, providing the opportunity to rebalance your workload to new Spot Instances that are not at elevated risk of interruption.
+Capacity Rebalancing complements the **capacity optimized allocation strategy** (which is designed to help find the most optimal spare capacity) and the **mixed instances policy** (which is designed to enhance availability by deploying instances across multiple instance types running in multiple AZs).

  EC2 Pricing depends on: